AdiThakker/AdiThakker.github.io/_posts/2024-09-22-Dynamic-JSON-Manipulation-in-NET.md

 ### Benefits of Dynamic JSON Manipulation
 ***Flexibility:*** Dynamic manipulation is perfect when the structure of your JSON is not well defined or may change frequently.
-It allows you to work with the JSON directly without needing to update object models constantly. *** In my project we were writing a transformation rule engine where the rules were stored in Text or JSON and the structure of the rules could change frequently.***
+It allows you to work with the JSON directly without needing to update object models constantly. ***In my project we were writing a transformation rule engine where the rules were stored in Text or JSON and the structure of the rules could change frequently.***

 ***Performance:*** It can be more efficient to work directly with JSON data rather than serializing and deserializing into C# objects, especially for small and quick modifications.

-***Simplicity:*** For small tasks or data transformations, working dynamically with JsonDocument or JsonNode offers a lightweight alternative to defining and maintaining strongly-typed objects.
+***Simplicity:*** For small tasks or data transformations, working dynamically with **JsonDocument** or **JsonNode** offers a lightweight alternative to defining and maintaining strongly-typed objects.

 However, dynamic manipulation comes with its own set of challenges.
 Since there’s no compile-time type checking, it’s easy to introduce runtime errors, and debugging can be more difficult, especially in complex or nested data structures.

-### Strongly-Typed Objects
+## Strongly-Typed JSON Objects Manipulation

-I am not going to cover the Strongly-Typed Objects here, since we all know how to work with them.
+I am not going to cover the Strongly-Typed objects here, since we all know how to work with them.
 But I'll list some of their benefits below:

 ### Benefits of Strongly-Typed Objects: